-This award winning expansion plan includes Xeriscape landscaping and people-scaled features have not only altered the aesthetics of this campus, but have redefined the pivotal role integrated uses can play with the incorporation of expanded public transit facilities.

-Funding has come through a variety of sources including the \$58.6 million Measure L bond issue passed in 2004 and the \$80 million Measure J measure approved in 2010.
+This award-winning expansion plan included Xeriscape landscaping and people-scaled features that not only altered the aesthetics of this campus but also expanded public transit facilities.
+Funding came through a variety of sources including the \$58.6 million Measure L bond issue passed in 2004 and the \$80 million Measure J measure approved in 2010.